IntelLabs/kAFL/README.md

 # kAFL: HW-assisted Feedback Fuzzer for x86 VMs

-kAFL is a fast guided fuzzer for the x86 VM.
-It is easily adapted for anything that executes as Qemu/KVM guest, including BIOS, custom kernels and full-blown VM images.
+kAFL/Nyx is a fast guided fuzzer for the x86 VM.
+It is great for anything that executes as Qemu/KVM guest, in particular x86 firmware, kernels and full-blown operating systems.

-kAFL now leverages the Qemu/KVM backend from [Nyx](https://nyx-fuzz.com).
+kAFL now leverages the greatly extended and improved [Nyx backend](https://nyx-fuzz.com).

 ## Features

-- kAFL uses Intel VT, Intel PML and Intel PT to achieve efficient execution, snapshot reset and coverage feedback for greybox or whitebox fuzzing scenarios.
+- kAFL/Nyx uses Intel VT, Intel PML and Intel PT to achieve efficient execution, snapshot reset and coverage feedback for greybox or whitebox fuzzing scenarios.
   It allows to run many x86 FW and OS kernels with any desired toolchain and minimal code modifications.

-- The kAFL-Fuzzer is written in Python and designed for parallel fuzzing with multiple Qemu instances.
-It uses an AFL-like fuzzer engine and easily extended to integrate custom mutators, analysis and tracing stages.
+- The kAFL-Fuzzer is written in Python and designed for parallel fuzzing with multiple Qemu instances. kAFL follows an AFL-like design but is easy to extend with custom mutation, analysis or scheduling options.

 - kAFL integrates the Radamsa fuzzer as well as Redqueen and Grimoire extensions.
   Redqueen uses VM introspection to extract runtime inputs to conditional instructions, overcoming typical magic byte and other input checks.
 Grimoire attempts to identify keywords and syntax from fuzz inputs in order to generate more clever large-scale mutations.

 ## Getting Started

-kAFL uses multiple external components.
-You can use `west` to download them.
-Check `~/kafl/west.yml` for defining local forks or branches:
+1. kAFL uses the `west` repo management tool.
+Simply create an empty new directory and initialize it as your west workspace using the desired manifest repository and branch:

 ```
 $ pip3 install west
-$ git clone $this_repo ~/kafl
+$ mkdir -p ~/hacking; cd ~/hacking
-$ west init -l ~/kafl
+$ west init --mr $this_branch -m $this_url
 $ west update -k
+$ west list
 ```

+Check `west.yml` for customizing repository locations and revisions.

-kAFL includes an install.sh helper to automate installation.
-Review the detailed steps inside this script if you run into trouble installing the components:
+2. kAFL includes an install.sh helper to automate installation.
+Review the detailed steps inside this script if you run into trouble installing the
+   components:

 ```
 $ cd ~/kafl